nexbitio/Tokenize/README.md

 An universal and secure token generator for authentication.
 Available in multiple languages, supports 2FA authentication flow.

-Tokenize is proudly built without any dependency 🎉
+Tokenize is available in Java, NodeJS, Golang, Elixir, Python and PHP, and is proudly built without any dependency 🎉

+You can get installation procedure for each language in the README.md of their folder

 ## Format
 Tokenize token format (TTF, not to be confused with TrueType Font :^)) is inspired from the [JWT](https://jwt.io/)